bfgasparin/braspag-php/readme.md

 Braspag Binding classes to intermediate the communication to Braspag REST API.

-This classes falicitates the integration to Braspag Payment System.
+This package make integration to Braspag Payment System easier.

+Braspag PHP Binding is strongly based on [Braspag/BraspagApiPHPSdk][1].

 ## Requirements: